jlevon/blog/content/posts/2019-10-22-open-all-links-in-gerrit.md

 less shitty way to traverse all the new shadow roots, I'd love to hear it.

-2021-01-27: updated to fix a javascript error
+- 2021-01-27: updated to fix a javascript error
-2021-02-09: updated for some other gerrit versions
+- 2021-02-09: updated for some other gerrit versions
+- 2021-06-17: updated for yet another gerrit version